georgeyord/dockerfiles/compose/app-specific/mytq/README.md

  * Nginx logs are persistent and accessible from host in `./log/nginx` folder

 ## Commands
- * `fig up` to run both services in the foreground
+ * `docker-compose up` to run both services in the foreground
- * `fig up -d` to run both services in the background
+ * `docker-compose up -d` to run both services in the background
- * `fig run nginx env` to check the internal environment variables
+ * `docker-compose run nginx env` to check the internal environment variables